oaqa/annographix/solr-conf/README.md

-This file contains only configs, but no binaries.
+This directory contains only configs, but no binaries.
 You can copy configs to an example Solr installation directory.
 You can use the script StartSolr.sh to start Solr.
 It also creates a simple script StopSolr.sh that can be used to kill the Solr instance (note that there are better ways to stop/start Solr).

 ###port###
 -------------------